 results (array of objects) — One result per input item, in the order requested:

-embeddings (array of floats, size: variable) — Mean embeddings of the sequence
+embeddings (array of floats, optional, size: 1024) — Mean embedding vector over all valid residues

-residue_embeddings (array of arrays of floats, dimensions: [sequence_length][embedding_size]) — Per-residue embeddings
+residue_embeddings (array of arrays of floats, optional, dimensions: [sequence_length][1024]) — Per-residue embedding vectors

-logits (array of arrays of floats, dimensions: [sequence_length][vocabulary_size]) — Logits for each residue position
+logits (array of arrays of floats, optional, dimensions: [sequence_length][vocabulary_size]) — Unnormalized prediction scores per residue position

 Example response: